2007 Chinese slave scandal: Background

+Incident

-There have been continuing reports of cruelty committed at these illegal brickyards since 2004.
+There have been continuing reports of cruelty committed at Shanxi's illegal brickyards since 2004.
 On 7 May 2007, Henan TV Metro Channel reported the case of five minors around sixteen years old who had disappeared from the environs of Zhengzhou Railway Station.
 Having heard of earlier instances of child laborers being kidnapped for brickyards in Shanxi, their parents suspected their children might be found there.
 Two months later these five were among fifty minors from Henan who were found at an illegal brickyard.
 Human traffickers had sold them to brickyards for 500 Yuan each.
 Later in 2011, it was found that the practice had not abated, as disabled men in Zhengzhou were still being kidnapped and forced to labor in the brickyards.
 The scandal was only uncovered following an undercover investigation.

 On 10 May, reporters from Henan Television, accompanied by two parents, visited the sites of some illegal brickyards in Shanxi undercover.
 Reporters later visited many illegal brickyards in Yuncheng and Jincheng.
 The conditions they found were clearly those of slavery.

 Concealed camera revealed that the local police refused to take action to rescue the slaves.
 Later the reporters were allowed into the illegal brickyards with the company of the local police.
 Concealed camera showed the police keeping them from rescuing children who were not from Henan which showed obvious local government protection for the illegal brickyards.